The Last Spritz

 Best Date Night Perfumes for Women

 Date night perfume isn't about smelling “sexy” in the generic sense every fragrance ad uses that word.
 It's about picking a scent that matches the specific evening.
 A dark cocktail bar, a summer rooftop, a first date, a fifth anniversary all call for different things.
-These ten picks cover the honest range.
+These 14 picks cover the honest range.
 Looking for men's picks instead?
 We've got those too.

 Quick Picks — Our Top 3